A Crisis of Knowing

 What You’ll Find Inside

-- A practical, human-scale posture of knowing that is grounded in being accountable, revisable, and correspondence to what is real.
+- A practical, human-scale way of knowing: accountable, revisable, and grounded in correspondence with what is real

-- A bridge between science and spirituality, the seen and the unseen, that leaves room for mystery without calling credibility into question.
+- A bridge between science and spirituality that leaves room for mystery without surrendering credibility

-- A call to moral agency: steadiness, discernment, and what Todd Maffin calls relentless decency.
+- A call to moral agency: steadiness, discernment, and relentless decency

 If you’re an agent or publisher, you can request the agent package (proposal materials and sample pages).
 Email: dplouffe@rogers.com